Osiris-RK/sc-profile-editor/FILE_LOCATIONS.md

-# File Locations - SC Profile Viewer
+# File Locations - SC Profile Editor

 This document explains where different files are stored when running the application.